IRLP Remote

 To install the console, you require the following:

-• Redhat 7.3, 9, or Fedora Core 3 base operating system
+• CentOS or Debian base operating system

 • A working IRLP node installed

-• At least 300 megs of hard drive space free (only used during
+• At least 100 megs of hard drive space free (only used during

 install)